Plant Immunity Research

 Innovation through investigation of plant perceptions and responses to microbial pathogens

-The molecular mechanism of plant-fungus/oomycete interactions
+1. The molecular mechanisms of host–pathogen interactions

 Program Faculty and Staff